s3joholl/s3joholl.github.io/_pages/research.md

 ## Work in Progress
+<strong>Can education compensate for the "genetic lottery"?</strong> (with Hendrik Schmitz and Matthias Westphal)

 <strong>Gene-environment interactions with essential heterogeneity</strong> (with Hendrik Schmitz and Matthias Westphal)

 <strong>The health effects of car pollution in Germany</strong> (with Robin Kottmann, Felix Noth, Lena Tonzer and Amelie Wuppermann)